• Menu

 It is an easy drive from Merida – allow 1.5 hours to travel the 90 km.

-When you arrive at Celestun there are launches available to take you on the 2-hour boat ride to see the flamingos feeding as well as a tour through the mangroves.
+When you arrive at Celestun, there are launches available to take you on the 2-hour boat ride to see the flamingos feeding, and a tour through the mangroves.

-Good to know: you may have to wait till others turn up for the boat trip otherwise you may have to pay a higher price if you want the boat to yourself.
-Our boat driver only spoke Spanish but with hand gestures etc we were able to understand most of what he was saying.
+It’s good to know that you may have to wait until others turn up for the boat trip; otherwise, you may have to pay a higher price if you want the boat to yourself.
+Our boat driver only spoke Spanish,, but with hand gestures, etc. we were able to understand most of what he was saying.

 The cost of the boat tour:

-The current cost of the boat tour is MXN 2000 approximately USD100 as at the end of 2021.
+The current cost of the boat tour is USD180.00

 Good to know: